domicjs/domic-docs/src/tutorial/00-in-a-nutshell.md

 derives from these concepts ;

 * TSX code creates **Elements** -- basically anything that gets rendered visually.
-For other types, use
+For other node types, use
 * **Verbs**, to compose dynamically your documents
-* These Elements can be decorated by **decorators**
+* Elements can be decorated by **decorators**
 * **Observables** can be bound to children, to attributes and used generally in an MVVM way.
 * **Components** help in code reuse and come in two flavors ; "stateless"